MichaelRCruz/ioa/docs/deployment.md

 }
 ```

-#wut ❤️ | Research the neat stuff manifest.json can do!
+#* wut | Research the neat stuff manifest.json can do!

 ## How to serve Firebase locally?